oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 ![New integration for client credentials grant](https://i.imgur.com/ol8UyUn.png)

 The new integration will provide a new client ID and secret.
 Make a note of these.
-Next, go back to **Security** > **API**, select the default auth server, and add another scope—this time calling it something like “machine-scope.”
+Next, go back to **Security** > **API**, select the default auth server, and add another scope—this time calling it something like "machine-scope."
 This will become the custom scope when Microservice A requests its token.

 In the `.env` file of Microservice D, add the following: